partykit/partykit/apps/docs/src/content/docs/guides/validating-client-inputs.md

 Because `zod` works in any standard JavaScript environment, we can use the same library on the client side to validate that the server-sent responses are valid.

-Define a schema in a shared file, e.g. `schema.ts`:
+Define a schema in a shared file, for example in `schema.ts`:

 ```ts
 import z from "zod";